direktiv/direktiv.github.io/docs/environment/direktiv-development-environment.md

 ```sh title="Accessing Shell"
 multipass exec direktiv -- /bin/bash
 ```

+!!! warning VPN
+    multipass does not work in a VPN.
+The VPN needs to be turned off for this example installation.

 If the installation is not successful there is a cloud-init log available on the virtual machine `/var/log/cloud-init-output.log` to check the logs.